 · AI, machine and deep learning approaches for IP analytics

-3. Technology, strategic and economic value as fundamental concept for effective IP management (Guest speaker: World Intellectual Property Organisation - WIPO)
+3. Technology, strategic and economic value as fundamental concept for effective IP management (Guest speaker from World Intellectual Property Organisation - WIPO tbc)

 This session introduces students to the concept of value with its various dimensions, established as well as emerging approaches for valuing intangible assets.
 Being able to put a "price tag" on an intellectual assets is as fundamental to firms' making decison than knowing what tangible assets are worth, but just a tiny little bit more challenging.